A Broader View of Thompson Sampling: Online Optimization Form

-As Thompson Sampling plays a two-armed Bernoulli bandit, we compare the rate at which the suboptimal arm is pulled (i.e., $N_{2,t}/t$), first with the overlap of credible intervals (left plot of Figure \ref{figure_5_cov}), and then with the regularizer (right plot of Figure \ref{figure_5_cov}).
-On the left, we see that the overlap, as an intuitive proxy for uncertainty, does guide the exploration to some extent, until the overlap vanishes.
+In Figure \ref{figure_5_cov}, we compare the rate at which the suboptimal arm is pulled (i.e., $N_{2,t}/t$), first with the overlap of credible intervals (left panel of Figure \ref{figure_5_cov}), and then with the biserial covariance (right panel of Figure \ref{figure_5_cov}).
+On the left, we see that the overlap, as an intuitive proxy for uncertainty, does guide the exploration to some extent, until it vanishes.
 The larger the overlap, the more Thompson Sampling allocates pulls to the suboptimal arm in order to resolve the uncertainty there.
-On the right, we see that the regularizer also captures the behavior of the ``exploration rate''.
-This connection is not a coincidence: the regularizer (a formal notion of uncertainty) maintains a strong temporal correlation (Pearson coefficient 0.995) with the overlap (an informal notion of uncertainty), until the overlap eventually vanishes.
+On the right, we see that the behavior of the ``exploration rate'' is captured indefinitely by the biserial covariance.
+This connection is not a coincidence: the biserial covariance, the quantitative notion of uncertainty, temporally correlates strongly (a Pearson correlation of 0.995) with the more qualitative notion of overlap of credible intervals.

-In summary, UCB measures uncertainty through a pair of confidence intervals that guides exploration via the catch-up game with logarithmic scaling, whereas Thompson Sampling measures uncertainty through the covariance-based regularizer that guides exploration via the online optimization form in Theorem \ref{TS_theorem}.
-This optimization perspective enables us to understand Thompson Sampling in a more principled and less heuristic manner, much like how we understand UCB.